What are Life Skills?

 What can parents do?

-Although schools can incorporate life skills as a topic in class, teachers see students for such a short period of time that the vast majority of skills are learnt and practised in the home rather than in the classroom.
+Although schools can incorporate life skills in lessons, teachers see students for such a short period of time that the vast majority of skills are learnt and practised in the home rather than in the classroom.

 As well as the obvious practical skills such as cleaning or cooking, why not include your child when you complete financial tasks, such as paying bills?
 Children can be involved in making a shopping list, planning a menu for a family meal, or any other practical task which you can safely oversee.